kamranahmedse/developer-roadmap/src/data/roadmaps/spring-boot/content/architecture@yuXN-rD4AyyPYUYOR50L_.md

 # Architecture

 Spring Boot follows a layered architecture in which each layer communicates with the layer directly below or above (hierarchical structure) it.
-There are four layers in Spring Boot are as follows:
+The four layers in Spring Boot are as follows:

 *   **Presentation Layer**: handles the HTTP requests, translates the JSON parameter to object, and authenticates the request and transfer it to the business layer.
 *   **Business Layer**: The business layer handles all the business logic.
 It consists of service classes and uses services provided by data access layers.
 It also performs authorization and validation.